icd2k3/frontend-homework/README.md

 - Run `npm run start` to start dev server
 - Open localhost:8080 in browser (Chrome preferred)

-## Primary Frameworks & Libs
+## Tools

 - [Redux](https://github.com/reactjs/redux) I know, I know, the instructions said to use Flux for the data-layer, but Redux is very similar to Flux.
-There's a pretty good comparison post on the 2 on [here](http://stackoverflow.com/a/32920459/1411364)
+There's a pretty good comparison post on the 2 [here](http://stackoverflow.com/a/32920459/1411364)